-Easy Peanut Butter Oatmeal Bar Cookies for my picky eater; doesn’t seem like we all have a picky eater?
+Easy Peanut Butter Oatmeal Bar Cookies for my picky eater, doesn’t seem like we all have a picky eater?
 I know some of you have been blessed with healthy hearty eaters but I’ve been blessed with one picky eater who has grown up to be a mature healthy woman who cooks her own nutritious healthy meals for herself.
 And one very picky eater still in High School, but starting to want to learn to cook.

 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission which helps keep my blog up and running but it won’t cost you a penny more)!
 Click here to read my full disclosure policy.

 Baking Something Good to Eat

 So on Saturday when I had a little time I decided that an Easy Peanut Butter Oatmeal Bar Cookies sounded like a great idea, as these are two of his favorite foods.
 I consider Oatmeal one of his healthier food choices, and he loves peanut butter, so I decided they would make a good combination for something to have in the empty house.

 I search the Internet and found a site with great Easy Peanut Butter Oatmeal Bar Cookies.
 I found this easy and quick recipe from On Sutton Place by Ann Drake.
 I wanted one that was somewhat healthy with limited ingredients and the main ingredients of Oatmeal and Peanut Butter.
 Our favorite Peanut Butter is Here.
 I finished baking the recipe and both my picky eater son and my picky eater husband scarfed them down.
 I even must admit I had a few slivers myself.
 They were deliciously warm and satisfying.